| |

 The dough will soon slap the sides of the bowl and is completely unattached.
 Transfer the dough into a greased bowl and cover it loosely with a clean kitchen towel.
 Allow rising for 1 ½ hour or until doubled.

 Meanwhile, prepare the apples.
-Combine apples, honey, lemon juice and cinnamon in a bowl.
+Combine apple pieces, honey, lemon juice and cinnamon in a bowl.
 Stir well and place in the fridge until the dough is ready.
 Drain well before using.

 Pinch the top of the logs to make them stick together, then begin braiding the logs.
 Once you reach the end, pinch them together to seal, then slightly tuck them underneath.
 Sprinkle the tops with sugar.
 Cover the pan loosely with a clean towel and let rise for about 40 minutes.